RoboJackets/robocup-firmware/README.md

 ## Setup
 Below is a quick guide to getting this RoboCup project setup to build on your computer.
-If you are a robocup member planning on developing both mtrain and robocup firmware we recommend following the Firmware [Getting Started](doc/GettingStarted.md) page.
+If you are a robocup member planning on developing both mtrain and robocup firmware it is highly recommended that you  follow the Firmware [Getting Started](doc/GettingStarted.md) page.
 This project only provides directions for installing on Ubuntu Linux, Arch Linux, and Mac OS X, although it shouldn't be too difficult to port to other operating systems.

 1) Clone the repository